fbpx

 The Little Green Wagon

-The first tour stop will give educators the chance to meet small hobby farmer Lucie.
+Educators had the opportunity to meet small hobby farmer Lucie Resch.
 Lucie, her husband and their three boys run a small roadside pumpkin patch.
 Year round you can find their family collecting and selling pasteurized eggs, growing produce and raising pasture pigs.
 In case Lucie is not busy enough, you can also find her online writing blogs about her farm, canning and even doing a quilting business with her sister.

 Sasse Lake Farms

-The next tour stop will bring us to the Sasse Lake Farms (SLF).
+The next farmer presentation was by Sasse Lake Farms (SLF).
 At SLF, two families come together to bring their customers quality homegrown black angus beef.
 Erik, Jessica, Joel and Chelsea will teach tour attendees about how they raise their beef cattle and market their beef products.

 Curriculum Connections